You already may know that smartphone ownership is on the rise, with about 77% of Americans now possessing a smartphone.

 Age-related hearing loss, or presbycusis, is common for adults over the age of 65.
 In fact, one in three people in the U.S. between the ages 65 and 74 experience hearing loss, often in both ears.

-As a result, elderly people may fail to hear some soft sounds that an app produces to notify users of new events, such as incoming messages, push notifications, or alarms.
+As a result of hearing loss in older people, elderly people may fail to hear some soft sounds that an app produces.
+This means that app developers should be careful about choosing sounds for notifications, such as incoming messages, push notifications, or alarms.

 3. Changes in Proprioception & Coordination

-Tips to Make Using Mobile Apps Easier for Elderly Users
+5 Tips for Easing Mobile Apps Use for Elderly Users

 Because physical abilities change with age, it’s important that mobile app developers design smartphone apps with impending health challenges in mind.

-As more elderly community members rely on smartphones for communication, information gathering, and entertainment, and as more adults begin using smartphones and mobile apps as they age, the question app developers need to consider is, “What can be done to make interactions with mobile apps easier for older users?”
+As more elderly community members rely on smartphones for communication, information gathering, and entertainment, and as more adults begin using smartphones and mobile apps as they age, the question app developers need to consider is:

-Mobile app developers should consider psychological and physical characteristics of elderly people when they’re designing mobile apps.
-Some easy factors to consider in the design process include: contrast, labels, formatting, navigation, and cues.
+Mobile app developers should consider the psychological and physical characteristics of elderly people when they’re designing mobile apps.
+Some easy factors to consider in the design process include

 1. Increase the Contrast Between Text & Background